Should Christians Use AI Chatbots? A Balanced Biblical Perspective

 Can AI help with evangelism and apologetics?

 Yes, with careful use.
 AI can help by providing quick answers to factual questions seekers ask, suggesting relevant Bible passages for specific objections or questions, summarizing Christian responses to common apologetic challenges, and generating conversation starters or discussion questions for evangelistic studies.
-AI cannot replace personal testimony, genuine relationship, or the work of the Holy Spirit in conviction and conversion.
+However, AI cannot replace personal testimony, genuine relationship, or the work of the Holy Spirit in conviction and conversion.
 Use AI to prepare yourself to engage, not as a substitute for personal evangelism.

 What if my church starts using AI and I'm uncomfortable?